Architectural Patterns Training Course

 - Model-View-Controller (MVC)

-- Service Oriented Architecture (SOA)
+- Service-Oriented Architecture (SOA)

 - Blackboard Architecture

-Systems architecture design, quality, evaluation .
+System architecture design, quality, and evaluation.

-Domain patterns in design and architectural terms
+Domain patterns in a design and architectural context

 .NET Patterns

-- Presentation layers
+- Presentation Layers

-- Business logic layers
+- Business Logic Layers

-- Integration layers
+- Integration Layers

-- Integration styles
+- Integration Styles

-- EAI system
+- EAI System

-- Communication channel patterns
+- Communication Channel Patterns

-- Routing patterns
+- Routing Patterns

-- Transformation patterns
+- Transformation Patterns

-- Endpoint patterns
+- Endpoint Patterns

-- EAI system management.
+- EAI System Management.

 Open Training Courses require 5+ participants.